helenzhou6/mlx-summariser/README.md

 ## Dev - set up
 0. If on GPU, can yun `chmod +x ./setup.sh` and then `./setup.sh` to set the env up
-1. `uv sync` to download the necessary dependencies
+1. `uv sync` to download the necessary dependencies (skip this step if you've done the above in GPU)
 2. Either use `uv run <file path>`, or on VSCode use shift+command+P to select python interpretter as .venv and press play button, or `source .venv/bin/activate` to activate the python virtual env and then `python3 <file path>`

 ### Running it all: